couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 └───────────────────────┘
 ```

-This is a quick way to try out Couchbase Server on your own machine with no installation overhead - just *download and run*.
-In this case, any networking configuration will work; the only real requirement is that port 8091 be exposed so that you can access the Couchbase Admin Console.
+This deployment scenario is a quick way to try out Couchbase Server on your own machine with no installation overhead - just *download and run*.
+In this case, any networking configuration will work; the only real requirement is that port 8091 be exposed so that you can access the Couchbase Web Console.

 **Start the container**